|College:||Long Beach State, '01|

 |Position:||Assistant Coach/Recruiting Coordinator|

-Don Barbara enters his fifth season with the Tigers in 2013 and serves as coordinator of recruiting and hitting instructor.
+Don Barbara enters his sixth season with the Tigers in 2014 and serves as coordinator of recruiting and hitting instructor.

 He helped lead Pacific to back-to-back record breaking offensive numbers.
 In 2009 - his first year with Pacific - the Tigers combined to hit .322, including seven individual hitters batting over .300.
 Pacific's power hitters developed in 2009 under his watch, with three players slugging above .500, and the team led the Big West Conference with 135 doubles.
 In 2010, Pacific posted one of its most prolific offensive seasons, as the squad set program records for hits (629) and batting average (.325) with eight Tigers earning spots on the Tigers' single-season offensive leader boards.